 Checkpoint Charlie was the most famous crossing point between East and West Berlin during the Cold War, symbolizing the division between communist and capitalist ideologies.

-Established in 1961, this checkpoint was a guarded gateway where only diplomats, foreign tourists, and military personnel could pass between the Soviet-controlled East and the Allied-occupied West.
+Established in 1961, this checkpoint was a guarded gateway where only diplomats, foreign visitors, and military personnel passed through under watchful eyes.
+It was going from Soviet-controlled East to the Allied-occupied West.

 The name “Charlie” comes from the NATO phonetic alphabet, with “C” standing for Charlie, following Checkpoint Alpha and Bravo at different border crossings.